iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

 To follow this tutorial, ensure that your **IQ Control Center is on version 1.2.6 or later**.
 Earlier versions lacked some of the calibration features that will be discussed.
 If you are unfamiliar with the Control Center, refer to the :ref:`control_center_start_guide` for basic usage information.

-For this tutorial, you should set up your module to use the :ref:`Standard PWM <hobby_standard_pwm>` hobby protocol.
+For this tutorial, you should set up your module to use the :ref:`Standard PWM <hobby_standard_pwm>` protocol.
 Follow the instructions in :ref:`hobby_fc_tutorial` to set up your module for Standard PWM control using the Control Center, and to connect your hardware to the module.
 That tutorial also covers how to set up some flight controllers for Standard PWM control.

 Overview of Calibration Procedure